 Why do we need more than one?

+You don’t.
 The one magnet works pretty good as it is, so nobody really gets too deep into this.
 Plus nobody sells Bafang speed sensor magnets by themselves.
 So to do this you are talking about roughly $20 per magnet because you have to buy a whole speed sensor assembly.

 I have found these can just be tightened onto a spoke by hand, and they do not need any thread locker to stay tight (adding some Vibra Tite would not be such a bad idea).
 Reportedly these magnets work over a much greater distance than their Bafang cousins, which is another benefit.
 At the very least I can confirm they work reliably as I have been using them instead of the Bafang magnets on several bikes due to their lower weight and thus kinder/gentler attitude towards my precious DT Swiss or Sapim spokes, and my wheel balance.

 Get To The Point!